This page may contain affiliate links, see our disclaimer here.

 Kastelli Kissamos is as relaxed a Cretan town as you can find, whist still being a hubbub of activity and hospitality.

 Ferries run from Kastelli Kissamos to the islands of Antikythera and Kythera and to the mainland ports of Gythion and Neapolis.
-One can also travel forward to Pireaus port of Athens.
+One can also travel forward to Pireaus port of Athens, in summer.
+Winter timetables vary and schedules are few.

-The crossing from Kissamos to Gythio takes about 8 hours and costs around €23 for a deck ticket and up to €50 for a cabin.
+Generally in the summer season, the crossing from Kissamos to Gythion takes about 8 hours and costs around €23 for a deck ticket and up to €50 for a cabin.

 Travelling from Europe, it is possible to travel across to Greece from Italy via Patras, then on the mainland to Gythio in the Peloponnese, then take the ferry from Gythio to Kissamos to arrive in Crete, without going to Athens.
 On this journey, one can stop over on the island of Kythera or Antikythera, or both.